Related concepts:

 Motion sickness can result when there is a mismatch between these different systems.
 If the brain gets conflicting information from the ears and eyes or joints, the histamine receptors in the vomiting centers of the brain may be stimulated to slow down the movement of the GI tract.
 Even the sight of food can be unpleasant.
 The brain wants the body to take a break until it can figure things out.

-Who gets motion sickness?
+Who gets it?

 Under the right circumstances, anyone can experience motion sickness.
 Some people are more susceptible to it than others.
 It tends to be worst on first boat trips or plane rides or space voyages, before the brain has a chance to get used to the new sensations.
 Sometimes a previous bad experience will trigger a new bout of motion sickness on an even gentler trip.
 Even anticipation of a ride can trigger symptoms.
-Either way, motion sickness tends to improve with age and eventually with experience.
+Either way, motion sickness tends to improve with age, and with experience.

 Children in the back seat of the car are more susceptible when their height limits their view to seemingly stationary objects in the car.
 Reading also makes carsickness worse by focusing the attention on something that does not appear to be moving.
 The inner ears sense motion, but the rest of the body does not.